qingkaikong/blog/30_PyData/README.md

 ##PyData

 I attended [PyData San Francisco 2016](http://pydata.org/sfo2016/).
+It is a nice short 2 day conference, even though I only made for the first day.
 Here are also some interesting things I learned from this conference.

 ### Packages
 [**The Journal of Open Source Software**](http://joss.theoj.org/about)